The Art of UX Storytelling: How to Create Your Brand Story Online

 The big challenge becomes how to translate your brand story on your website or your web application.
-That’s where user experience research comes in.
+That’s where user experience and market research comes in.
 Through various user research methods, you’ll learn exactly who you’re targeting, what their pain points are and what messaging is resonating with them.

 How to Create Your Brand Story Through User Research Methods

 UX research takes the guesswork out of marketing.
 When it comes to sharing your brand story in clear and powerful way, user research can help.

 Use UX Research to Connect With Your Audience’s Life - They’re the Main Character

 When you begin to translate your brand story to your website, you need to connect with your audience’s current situation and their lives.
 Your website needs to make users imagine themselves in the story.
 Here are a few ways to do this through UX research.

 Whether you have an internal UX team or are working with a UX consultant, one of the first steps is to develop personas.
 You need to determine your audience demographics to learn who you are telling the story to.
 While your marketing team has an idea of who the target audience is, it’s best to put it on paper.
 Identify not only the basic demographics of age, gender and location, but also what they’re feeling in the moment they are looking for your service.